wmioch/DrillDownEx/docs/TextureGuides/TEXTURE_GUIDES_README.md

 ```
 START: "I need to work with textures"
     ↓
+    Are you an AI coding agent?
+    ├─ YES → Read AGENT_QUICK_START.md (2-3 min)
+    │        This covers your exact use case
+    │
-    Are you adding textures for the first time?
+    └─ NO → Are you adding textures for the first time?
             ├─ YES → Read TEXTURE_IMPLEMENTATION_CHECKLIST.md (5-10 min)
             │        Then keep TEXTURE_PACKING_GUIDE.md as reference
             │
             └─ NO → Do you have a specific problem?
                     ├─ YES, I don't know why textures aren't working
                     │   → Read TEXTURE_PACKING_GUIDE.md (Troubleshooting)
                     │
                     ├─ YES, I want to optimize
                     │   → Read TEXTURE_PATTERNS_AND_TIPS.md
                     │
                     ├─ YES, I'm debugging
                     │   → Read TEXTURE_PATTERNS_AND_TIPS.md (Debugging section)
                     │
                     └─ NO, I want to understand everything
                         → Read all guides in order:
                            1. TEXTURE_SYSTEM_ARCHITECTURE.md
                            2. TEXTURE_PACKING_GUIDE.md
                            3. TEXTURE_PATTERNS_AND_TIPS.md
 ```

 ---